-- ❖ The purpose of the Corporate Yard DIF is to provide funding for a Corporate Yard to serve both existing and future development. - ❖ The reasonable relationship between the Corporate Yard DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ The Corporate Yard DIF fund is intended to be used to purchase and maintain a corporate yard for City use.
-In prior years it has been used to acquire land on Lemon Street with the intention of using it as part of a corporate yard as needed.
-As the City grows closer to the anticipated buildout and adequate funding becomes available, a decision will be made regarding the purchase of the corporate yard.
+- ❖ The purpose of the Corporate Yard DIF is to provide funding for a Corporate Yard to serve both existing and future development. - ❖ The reasonable relationship between the Corporate Yard DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of

+- ❖ Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ The Corporate Yard DIF fund is intended to be used to purchase and maintain a corporate yard for City use.
+In prior years it has been used to acquire land on Lemon Street with the intention of using it as part of a corporate yard as needed. - ❖ In FY2024/25, it is budgeted to be used to establish an interim field operations center once that may eventually be converted into a permanent corporate yard once sufficient funding is available.